GNiendorf/maze/README.md

 # Maze
 Simplified maze environment from the Procgen environments.
 Can be used to quickly prototype ideas for improved generalization.
+Maze is currently under development.